Avicii News

 Top 10 EDM Songs Of All Time

-The electronic dance music scene has evolved over the years, from its origins being as underground raves to now taking over the world one festival, club and playlist at that time.
-As such, there have been a wide variety of songs that have graced airwaves, but of those hundreds and thousands of tracks, there are some whose influence and standing have transcended time and boundaries.
+The electronic dance music scene has evolved over the years, from its origins being as underground raves to now taking over the world one festival, club and playlist at a time.
+As such, there have been a wide variety of songs that have graced airwaves, but among the Best EDM Songs of All Time, there are some whose influence and standing have transcended time and boundaries.
 Let us take you on a journey into the unifying power of music, and how these top 10 best songs in EDM became the soundtrack to unforgettable moments.

 10. ‘Innerbloom’ – RÜFÜS DU SOL